Brandon Lee: Early life

-Brandon was born on February 1, 1965, at East Oakland Hospital in Oakland, California, the son of martial artist and actor Bruce Lee (1940–73) and Linda Lee Cadwell (née Emery).
+Brandon was born on February 1, 1965, at East Oakland Hospital in Oakland, California, the son of martial artist and actor Bruce Lee (1940–1973) and Linda Lee Cadwell (née Emery).
 From a young age, Lee learned martial arts from his father, who was a well-known practitioner and a martial arts movie star.
 Lee said the family lived between Hong Kong and the United States, due to his father's career.
 While visiting his father's sets, Lee became interested in acting.
 Lee's father died suddenly in 1973, leaving a legacy that made him an icon of martial arts and cinema.
 Grace Ho (Lee's grandmother) said that by the age of 5, he could kick through an inch board.

 Afterwards, Lee's family moved back to California.
 Lee began studying with Dan Inosanto, one of his father's students, when he was nine.
 Later in his youth, Lee also trained with Richard Bustillo and Jeff Imada.
 Imada said that when Lee was in his teens, he struggled with his identity, and having to train in dojos which included large photos of his father troubled him.
 According to Imada, this led Lee to leave martial arts in favor of soccer.
 Both would reconnect later in their film careers, with Imada working as stunt and fight coordinator in several of Lee's upcoming films.
 Meanwhile, Lee was a rebellious high school student.
 In 1983, four months prior to his graduation, Lee was asked to leave the Chadwick School for misbehavior.
 That year Lee received his GED from Miraleste High School.'

 Lee pursued his studies in New York City, where he took acting lessons at the Lee Strasberg Theatre and Film Institute.
 Lee went on to Emerson College in Boston, Massachusetts, where he majored in theater.
 During this time, Lee appeared in several stage productions.
-He was part of the Eric Morris American New Theatre, with them he acted in John Lee Hancock's play Full Fed Beast.
+He was part of the Eric Morris American New Theatre, with them he appeared in John Lee Hancock's play Full Fed Beast.